 Those installing rub rails for a living suggest placing the middle of a section so that it wraps around the bow.
 Predrilled screw holes in the new rub rail should be located three inches on either side of the bow (if using holes every six inches).

 The rub: on screws and lubes and metals

 To ensure a snug fit around the boat, use a drill bit that is slightly smaller than the screws you intend to use.
 Ingenito recommends using Phillips head screws when installing a new rub rail.
 "They are by far, easier to put in than the blade type screw," he says, "and with a Phillips you have three or four places to ensure a secure fit with the screwdriver.
 This isn't an area where you want any stripped screws that can't be removed or, for that matter, tightened."
 In addition, apply some of the sealant to the screw threads before inserting into the hole.
-This will be as good a guarantee as any of having a waterproof seal on an area that needs to be just that.
 One more piece of advice for the rub rail installer: a cordless screwdriver is worth the investment on a job like this.
 Need a reason?
 Let's say your boat is 22 feet long.
 That's 44 feet of rub rail with an eight foot beam (approximate).
 This means you have 52-feet of rub rail using six-inch centers which results in using 104 screws.
 One other suggestion: use two screw guns because one person can be drilling the new holes while the other is inserting the new screws.
 With only one tool, you are going to be changing from screw driver to drill bit and back all afternoon.